Hammarberg/c2/README.md

 # c2 cross assembler
 ## Overview
 c2 is an assembler wrapper top of a C++ compiler. c2 stems from retro/hobby assembler programming and the initial targets are common 8 and 16 bit platforms but doesn't have to be limited to that.
-It's architecture independend in the sense that all assembly pseudo opcodes are built with macros.
+It's architecture independent in the sense that all assembly pseudo opcodes are built with macros.
 Macro files can be included with the standard C pre-processor.

+Much of the syntax should be familiar to anyone with Assembly, C/C++, Java, JS, C# experience.

 Some of the highlights:
 * Macro oriented